 Yeronga State School P&C encourage parents to be actively involved through a 'Just One Thing' initiative.
 The P&C uses Facebook to keep parents informed and engaged.
 The close relationship between the P&C and the school is highly valued and includes active involvement in the strategic planning of the school.
-In 2016, as part of the Quadrennial School review, parents were invited to participate in two forums- Advanced Learners and Digital citizens.
 Parent representatives were included in the Homework review that has developed a new Home Learning policy to be implemented next year.
-Parents are regularly asked to complete online surveys to provide feedback to the school in order to address concerns.